 Every day the newspapers carry stories of atrocities committed against women and cases of women being exploited.
 Irrespective of age, qualifications or background, women seem to make easy targets for abuse.
+Women's rights issues are a matter of concern for everyone.
 Due to a history of subjugation, various laws targeted at protecting and uplifting women and girls were formulated.
 However, the problem continues.
 Part of this is due to the fact that there is a general denial that a problem exists, the other part stems from the fact that girls and women are often unaware of their rights.
 To be part of a change for the better, parents should educate not only their daughters but also their sons about women’s rights and laws protecting women in India.
 Here’s an outline of what they need to know:

 Marriage and Family matters: